thiviyanT/torch-rgcn/README.md

 * Conda >= 4.8
 * Python >= 3.7

-To install the necessary packages and download all datasets use:
+To download all datasets, use: `bash get_data.sh`

-`bash setup_dependencies.sh`
+To install the necessary packages, use: `bash setup_dependencies.sh`

-Now, you may install the RGCN module with:
+Now, you can install the RGCN module with: `pip install -e .`

-`pip install -e .`
+(Note: You may need to manually activate the virtual environment using `conda activate torch_rgcn_venv`)

 ## Usage